Codronix/Bus-Management-System-with-GPS-Tracking-using-Android/README.md

 # NOTE
 - This project is not perfect.
-It still has some bugs.
+It still has bugs.
 - If you want to try out the project, do not forget to enter your Firebase API Key and Firebase database link which can be located inside the Database.cs class.
 - Project is created in Visual Studio 2019.
 - You need to install a Crystal Report Service Pack that supports your current version of Visual Studio.